iredmail/docs/en_US/upgrade/0-upgrade.debian.9-10.md

 ssl_min_protocols = TLSv1.2
 ```

-Note: if you need to support old mail client applications which don't support
-`TLSv1.2`, you may need to set it to `TLSv1.1`.
-Please use `TLSv1.2` if possible.

 * Add new parameter `ssl_dh` and load existing file:
     * on CentOS, it's `/etc/pki/tls/dhparams.pem`
     * on Debian/Ubuntu, FreeBSD, OpenBSD, it's `/etc/ssl/dhparams.pem`